pyOpenSci/pyopensci.github.io/_posts/2024-06-06-get-involved-with-pyos.md

 It's critical to our mission that our Editorial Board have a combined expertise in various scientific domains, technical expertise in Python packaging, awareness of the importance of documentation in package usability, and awareness of the importance of CI/test suites in order to ensure robust software development.
 We do not expect any single editor to be an expert in all of these areas!

 ### Apply to be a pyOpenSci editor
 As of May 2024, pyOpenSci looking for editors from a wide variety of scientific backgrounds due to an increased number of package submissions.
 If you feel you'd be a good fit for the pyOpenSci Editorial Board, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScRQHQ7NKVEAG3BKAphiUdVFvQ5nkez0IpyXBMZDzXjuBPloQ/viewform).
+We're looking to fill several volunteer spots, and will be accepting applications through June and July.

 If you're interested in joining our Editorial Board, but have questions or would like to chat with someone from pyOpenSci about volunteering to be an editor, please email us at [media@pyopensci.org](mailto:media@pyopensci.org).

-### pyOpenSci's GitHub Help Wanted board
+### Contribute to pyOpenSci
-pyOpenSci maintains a [GitHub Help Wanted board](https://github.com/orgs/pyOpenSci/projects/3) filled with a wide variety of issues, ranging from highly technical to beginner-friendly.
+do you want to contribute to an open source project that is supporting other open science projects?
+We need your help!
+Check out our [GitHub Help Wanted board](https://github.com/orgs/pyOpenSci/projects/3), where we have a wide variety of issues, ranging from highly technical to beginner-friendly.
 The status column makes it easy to identify the issue category, and the label column helps to further clarify any needs around the issue.

+All contributors are credited and recognized on the [pyOpenSci website](https://www.pyopensci.org/).

 ### Write a guest blog post for pyOpenSci
 We are always looking for guest bloggers on [the pyOpenSci blog](https://www.pyopensci.org/blog/index.html)!
-If you’d like to write about a pyOpenSci package, your experiences with pyOpenSci, or how you’re using free and open Python tools in your scientific endeavors, we’d love to hear from you!
+If you’d like to write about a pyOpenSci package that has been accepted into our ecosystem, your experiences with pyOpenSci, or how you’re using free and open Python tools in your scientific endeavors, we’d love to hear from you!
 Email our Community team at [media@pyopensci.org](mailto:media@pyopensci.org) for more information.

 ## <i class="fa-solid fa-circle-chevron-down"></i> Submit a package to pyOpenSci
 pyOpenSci’s suite of packages are contributed by community members with a great diversity of skills and backgrounds.
 This diversity of developer backgrounds enables us to vet and promote a broad ecosystem of high quality tools that supports scientists across domains with a suite of different data types and structures.